Skip to main content

 Payment Due Date

-Your citation or courtesy notice will provide you with a date and time to appear and/or pay your fine.
+Your citation or Reminder Notice will provide you with a date and time to appear and/or pay your fine.
 If you are unsure of the due date, you may search the court records or you may appear in person at any court location within 30-60 days of the date of your citation.

 If you do not agree with the citation, see the page "Contesting a Citation" for information about obtaining court review.